mininet/mininet.github.com/source/walkthrough/index.markdown

 	sudo mn --test none

-### Everything in its own Namespace (currently broken - ignore)
+### Everything in its own Namespace (user switch only)

 By default, the hosts are put in their own namespace, while switches and the controller are in the root namespace.
-To put every node in its own namespace, pass the `--innamespace` option:
+To put switches in their own namespace, pass the `--innamespace` option:

 	sudo mn --innamespace --switch user

 Instead of using loopback, the switches will talk to the controller through a separately bridged control connection.
 By itself, this option is not terribly useful, but it does provide an example of how to isolate different switches.

+Note that this option does not (as of 11/19/12) work with Open vSwitch.

 	exit